AUAP/AP2018/README.md

 #### Class 04 | Week 9 | 27 Feb 2018: Feedback (loops)
 ##### Wed tutorial session and Fri shutup and code session.
 - **Class structure:**
-  - Interactivity: Mouse, Audio, Web Camera
+  - Interactivity: Mouse, Keyboard, Audio, Web Camera
   - Buttons/Form objects
   - Cybernetics: control and regulation
-  - In-class ex: Decoding logics
 - **Peer-tutoring: Group 2 / Respondents: Group 3, Topic: Conditions with sound and video files**
   - How to incorporate sound and video in your sketch?
   - Your sample and creative code